wmeints/controltower/README.md

 ## Helping out

 Want to chip in and write some code?
-Cool, create a pull request and submit issues!
 I'd love to get some help with this project.
+You can find a list of features I want to include in the product on the issues page.
+Can't find something you want?
+Let me know by submitting new issues.